 This schedule carries income tax details of self-assessment tax and advance tax payments.

 When you start the return filing process, you may notice most of the details are auto populated.
 The details are picked up from your Form 16 and other TDS filings by the deductors.
 Before submitting the form, ensure all the details provided are correct.
 If there is some mismatch, you can manually correct it.

 Hello Friends, I am Prince Doshi I am a qualified and practising chartered accountant for over 9 years and provide advisory services in the field of direct and indirect taxes, audits, GST implementation, MIS and more.
-Today I am here as a part of tax video initiative by canara HSBC oriental bank of commerce life insurance company and I will talk in detail about the types of ITR and there applicability to your source of income let’s Start with ITR-1
+Today I am here as a part of tax video initiative by canara HSBC life insurance company and I will talk in detail about the types of ITR and there applicability to your source of income let’s Start with ITR-1

 ITR 1 (Also called as Form Sahaj):